Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 It is worth paying attention to the following signs:

-• hands get weak.
+• hands become weak.

 With further compression of the nerves and tendons, new signs are added: